51 Faculty of Physics

 Your future tasks:

-You will actively participate in research, teaching & administration.
-This means:
+Active participation in research, teaching & administration, which means:

-- You will contribute to teaching (lab courses, exercise classes) within the provisions of the collective bargaining agreement.
+- You hold courses independently within the scope of the provisions of the collective bargaining agreement.

 This is part of your personality: